verasativa/data-science-cheat-book/README.md

   3. Identify modes, asymmetries, outliers, clusters, correlations and other patterns
   4. Identify statistical inconsistencies
   5. Identify technical (domain) inconsistencies
-  6. Compatibilty with other users (export to csv, sql, etc)
+  6. Compatibility with other users (export to csv, sql, etc)

 #### Estimates of location:
  - Mean / average (the sum of all values divided by the number of values)
  - Weighted mean (the sum of all values divided by the sum of weights)
- - Median (the value that half values lies above and hafl lies belows)
+ - Median (the value that half values lies above and half lies below)
  - Weighted median
- - Trimmed mean (averages after n "extreme values" are removed from top and buttom)
+ - Trimmed mean (averages after n "extreme values" are removed from top and bottom)
  - Robust (not sensitive to extreme values)
- - Outlier (values very diferent from most of data)
+ - Outlier (values very different from most of data)

 #### Estimates of variability:
 Variability also called dispersion, measure whether the data values are tighly clustered or spread out.